SalmanAlmajali/jokes-widget/README.md

 ## Key Features
 - **Automatic Localization**:
-    - **Bahasa Indonesia**: Displays a collection of iconic local "bapak-bapak" jokes..
+    - **Bahasa Indonesia**: Displays a collection of iconic local "bapak-bapak" jokes.
+Collcted from [Candaan API Repository](https://github.com/ardhptr21/candaan-api/) by [Ardhi Putra](https://github.com/ardhptr21)
     - **English**: Dynamically fetches fresh dad jokes from the `icanhazdadjoke.com` API.
 - **Interactive Refresh**: Includes a button to instantly swap jokes without reloading the page using Livewire.
 - **Filament V4 and V5 Ready**: Optimized to run seamlessly on the latest version of Filament.